 3. Improve Customer Loyalty

-To earn your customers’ loyalty, you need to deliver more than great products or services.
-You need to forge an emotional connection with your target audience.
+To build brand loyalty and earn your customers’ loyalty, you need to deliver more than great products or services.
+You need to forge emotional connections with your target audience.

 Experience marketing is a way to strengthen those emotional connections.
 It can help you show your customers that you share their values by drawing attention to the social movements and ideas you support.
 You can even make your customers feel special and appreciated with giveaways and samples, boosting your chances of greater loyalty.